IETF-Hackathon/mDNSResponder/README.md

 ## Building the Discovery Proxy code

 If you want to build this code to run on a Mac or Linux machine, follow the instructions here.
-If you just want to run the prebuilt package on an OpenWRT device, you can skip ahead to “Installing the Prebuilt Package”.
+If you just want to run the prebuilt package on an OpenWrt device, you can skip ahead to “Installing the Prebuilt Package”.

 Because this code is targeted at small embedded devices, it uses mbedtls.